Veterans are not a burden - they are our responsibility

 Am I eligible for any benefits?

 You might be surprised!
 We encounter many veterans and surviving spouses of veterans who had no idea that they are eligible for monthly compensation from the VA.
-There is no harm in coming in to find out what may be available to you.
-We are committed to serving all former and present members of the Armed Forces and their dependents.
-The best way to find out is to come in to one of our offices as a walk in, or make an appointment with one of our Service Counselors (see Office Hours and Locations).
+Whether you were on active duty, the National Guard or Reserves the best way to find out is to come in to one of our offices as a walk in, or make an appointment with one of our Service Counselors (see Office Hours and Locations).

 How do I check the status of my claim?